adamnew123456/wiki-server/README.md

 $ python3 clean-wiki.py original-wiki-dir/ new-wiki-dir/
 ```

+Note that you may need to adjust the encodings on one or two pages by hand.
+Most of the wiki is either valid UTF-8 or valid CP1252, but there are some
+pages which are mixes of the two that Python can't cope with.

 ## Generating The Full-Text Index

 With the wiki files cleaned, you'll need to generate the index files which